ajvincent/motherhen/README.md

 ### Why not Windows?

 I don't have a Windows development computer anymore.
-(January 2023)  Help most definitely appreciated in this space!
+(January 2023)  [Please, help me out with this!](https://github.com/ajvincent/motherhen/issues/23)

 ## Set-up, build and run